La-A7ad/FinalExamPreparation/Midterm.md

 6. A method called add that takes one Complex object, adds it to the existing object and returns the result as a Complex object.
 If \( a + bi \) and \( c + di \) are two complex numbers, then their addition is \( (a+c) + (b+d)i \).
 (1 Point)
 ```

-You can copy and paste this content into an `.md` file to create a properly formatted Markdown document.
+You can copy and paste this content into an `.md` file to create a properly formatted Markdown document with the correct answers in spoilers.